|PET Scan of the Brain|

 - If you are anxious about being in enclosed spaces, you may be given a light sedative to help you relax.

-- An intravenous (IV) line will be placed in your arm.
+- An IV will be placed in your arm.

-- A small quantity of the tracer substance (used for the PET portion of the scan) will be injected through the IV line.
-In some cases the tracer substance will be inhaled or swallowed rather than injected.
+- A small quantity of the tracer substance (used for the PET portion of the scan) will be injected through the IV.
+In some cases, the tracer substance will be inhaled or swallowed rather than injected.

 - You will wait about 60 minutes after this injection.